 For instance, if you’re experiencing abnormal hair shedding due to mental stress, you may be recommended techniques to manage that stress.
 Additionally, you might be prescribed minoxidil.

-On the other hand, if you have hair loss, for instance, due to androgenetic alopecia, you might be prescribed medication or recommended platelet-rich plasma injections and hair transplant.
+On the other hand, if you have hair loss, for instance, due to androgenetic alopecia, you might be prescribed medication or recommended platelet-rich plasma injections and hair transplant surgery.

 On your end, you need to eat well and take good care of your hair (gentler products, loose hairstyles, etc.), to make sure that you don’t worsen either.